 On 22 November 1993, the first images of the pot appeared on the world wide web, available to anyone with a connected computer and the inclination to look.
 And look they quickly did, as word of the pot – in all its glorious mundanity – spread around the globe.
 A man from Australia contacted the Lab to ask why the image on his screen was dark, prompting the team to set up an Anglepoise lamp to be turned on overnight so Southern Hemisphere fans could see the pot during their daytime.

-Visitors started arriving to see the coffee pot, with one even turning up the Tourist Information Centre in Cambridge to ask for directions.
+Visitors started arriving to see the coffee pot, with one even turning up at the Tourist Information Centre in Cambridge to ask for directions.
 The coffee cam was an international news and media story, making the front pages of the Washington Post and the London Times; appearing on BBC Breakfast and being mentioned in the BBC Radio 4 soap opera, The Archers.
 A Japanese television network covered the story - its report provides one of the few surviving images of the webcam footage of the pot.

 After three years, the pot achieved its millionth view, and the Times pronounced it the biggest tourist attraction in East Anglia, more popular even than King’s College Chapel.